Tips for Your Lyft Accident Claim

 Lyft is successfully competing with Uber in the ridesharing market in many cities.
 Some people prefer to take Lyfts for a variety of reasons, and thousands of people use the Lyft app every day.
 The system works like Uber’s, but while Uber tends to focus more on a professional appearance, Lyft tends to emphasize and encourage friendliness and community when it comes to driver interactions.
-Uber also makes a point to offer more upscale vehicles that cater to businesspeople and others who expect high-class rides.
-Lyft has more economical vehicles and its services often come at lower price tags, which attract many people who simply want a ride.
+Uber also makes a point to offer more upscale vehicles that cater to business people and others who expect high-class rides.
+Lyft has more economical vehicles, and its services often come at lower price tags, which attract many people who simply want a ride.

 One similarity between Uber and Lyft is the potential that a driver will get into an accident while you’re riding in the car.
 In fact, Lyft accidents happen more often than you think!
-The low reimbursement rates and drive to get more and more income often results in Lyft drivers working even when they are tired, or driving too fast to a destination.
+The low reimbursement rates and drive to get more and more income often results in Lyft drivers working even when they are tired or driving too fast to a destination.

 Our attorneys have been fighting Lyft car accident injury claims for years.
 We know all Lyft’s tricks—and they know who WE are, too.
 If you are in an accident with a Lyft driver or while a Lyft passenger, you need a law firm that knows how to win those cases.
-If you are dealing with a Lyft car accident claim, call us right now for a free consultation at 1-800-898-4877 or to discuss your case for free.
+If you are dealing with a Lyft car accident claim, call us right now for a free consultation at 800-898-4877 or contact us to discuss your case for free.

 INSIDER TIP—You May Have a Hard Time Getting Lyft to Take Responsibility